 1996 Fall Semester: New York Studio Residency Program, The New School/Parsons School of Design, New York, NY

-2018 (Forthcoming) 30 Year Survey Thelma Sadoff Center for the Arts, Fond du Lac, WI
+2018 (Forthcoming) From Ten Till Now, A 33 Year Retrospective, Thelma Sadoff Center for the Arts, Fond du Lac, WI

 2017 Shadow Play, Vignette, Milwaukee, WI